- Chart

 Disclaimers:

-The data provided is for informational purposes only and should not be considered financial advice.
-Market conditions are dynamic and can change rapidly.
-Past performance is not indicative of future results.
-Consult with a qualified financial advisor before making any investment decisions.
+This analysis is for informational purposes only and does not constitute investment advice.
+ETF performance is not guaranteed, and past performance is not indicative of future results.
+Investors should conduct their own due diligence and consult with a financial advisor before making any investment decisions.
+Data may be subject to change.

 AI Summarization is directionally correct and might not be accurate.